zanderle/tutorial/en/django_start_project/README.md

 Attribution-ShareAlike 4.0 International License.
 The django-marcador tutorial is copyrighted by Markus Zapke-Gründemann et al.

+> TODO Fix the first two paragraphs

 We're going to create a simple blog!

 The first step is to start a new Django project.
 Basically, this means that we'll run some scripts provided by Django that will create the skeleton of a Django project for us.
 This is just a bunch of directories and files that we will use later.

-> Fix the first two paragraphs

 The names of some files and directories are very important for Django.
 You should not rename the files that we are about to create.
 Moving them to a different place is also not a good idea.
 Django needs to maintain a certain structure to be able to find important things.